 The Social Security Administration (SSA) understands that many families depend on the income from Social Security Disability Insurance (SSDI) and other programs to pay their bills and make ends meet.
-When a qualifying family member passes away, the rest of the family loses access to these benefits and it causes immense financial stress.
+When a qualifying family member passes away, the rest of the family loses access to these benefits, and it causes immense financial stress.

 For this reason, they offer special benefits to these families.
-Known as survivors benefits, they base these monthly payments on the earnings and work history of the deceased spouse.
+Known as survivors’ benefits, they base these monthly payments on the earnings and work history of the deceased spouse.
 These benefits provide much-needed income for many families.

-Depending on your situation, survivors benefits will provide:
+Depending on your situation, survivors’ benefits will provide:

-For a free legal consultation call (412) 424-6079
+For a free legal consultation, call 412-661-1400

 Can I Qualify for Disability Benefits on My Own?

 However, if your deceased spouse worked and paid into Social Security via their FICA employment taxes, you may be able to use their work history to qualify if you are over 50 years old.
 You will still need to meet the rest of the criteria on your own, however.

-The rules surrounding survivors benefit qualifications are complex.
+The rules surrounding survivors’ benefit qualifications are complex.
 It can be difficult to know if you meet the criteria or not.
-There are many more stipulations than we can possibly cover online, but our skilled attorneys can determine which apply in your case and ensure you qualify before we begin work on your application.
+There are many more stipulations than we can possibly cover online, but our attorneys can determine which apply in your case and ensure you qualify before we begin work on your application.

 How Can I Learn More About My Options for Disability Benefits After My Spouse Passes Away?

 When your loved one passes away, you have an obligation to report their death to the SSA.
 This will stop the benefits they receive.
-For this reason, it is important to give us a call as soon as possible so we can apply for survivors benefits or SSDI on your behalf.
+For this reason, it is important to give us a call as soon as possible so we can apply for survivors’ benefits or SSDI on your behalf.